 "Free" is one of the most overloaded words in the app store.
 Some food waste apps are fully free with no paid tier at all.
-Some are freemium with a generous free version.
+Some are subscriptions you can try free for a while first.
 Some are freemium that show you the door after a week.
 Knowing which kind of "free" you're looking at saves you the hassle of importing your fridge twice.

 This article compares four food waste apps that show up most often when people search for a free option in 2026: Fango, Fridgely, Kitche and NoWaste.
-The focus is on what each one actually does in its free tier — features that are unlocked, caps you'll hit, and what (if anything) Pro adds on top.
+The focus is on what each one actually costs — what's free forever, what's free to try, and what you pay once any trial ends.

 The two types of "free"